 Humanitarian aid is concerned with the provision of basic necessities - such as food, water, shelter and security - to people affected by conflict and disaster.
 Since its roots in the nineteenth century, humanitarianism has grown to become a massive industry, with aid agencies now spending billions of dollars around the world, employing hundreds of thousands of people and wielding considerable political influence.
 This module examines the nature and purpose of humanitarianism with reference to its 'classical' operating principles and the dilemmas these have produced in situations of forced displacement over the past fifty years.
-Through studying a series of recent case studies, students will explore the following questions: Is it possible for humanitarian actors to be neutral in conflict?
-How can aid prolong war and suffering?
-Is it ever justifiable for humanitarians to withdraw their assistance when it is needed?
+Through studying a series of recent case studies, students will explore the following questions: Is it possible for humanitarians to withdraw their assistance when it is needed?
 Should humanitarian agencies create alliances with military actors?
 Can we see humanitarianism as a modern form of colonialism?
 What principles are useful in the negotiation of humanitarian access?
 What is the proper role of advocacy and media engagement in humanitarian action?